gohide/GoHide/README.md

 ### Support or Contact

 Having trouble with GoHide?
-Check out our gohide.net(https://gohide.net) or [contact support](gohide@gmail.com) and we’ll help you sort it out.
+Check out our website:gohide.net(https://gohide.net) and we’ll help you sort it out.